Periodic words, common subsequences and frogs: Remarks

 \section{Remarks}

 \begin{itemize}[leftmargin=*] \item We are mystified by the coupling used to prove the stationary distribution of the frog dynamics associated with $W=12\cdots k$.
 We found it by first guessing the formula in \Cref{thm:margins}, noticing its combinatorial interpretation as a count of certain Dyck paths, and then looking for a suitable coupling.
-However, we do not have any high-level explanation for the appearance of Dyck paths nor for the time-reversal property in \Cref{claim:reverse}. \item There is a fast algorithm to compute the LCS between a periodic word and any other word.
+However, we do not have any high-level explanation for the appearance of Dyck paths nor for the time-reversal property in \Cref{claim:reverse}.
+As pointed by one of the referees, the coupling is similar to that by Angel \cite{angel} for the multi-species TASEP on a ring, which might help find the explanation (see also \cite{ferrari_martin} for a queuing interpretation of Angel's coupling). \item There is a fast algorithm to compute the LCS between a periodic word and any other word.
 Indeed, \Cref{prop:hit} implies that for any $F\in \cal F$ and $a\in\bet$, we can compute $Fa$ and $D_1(F,a),\dots,D_k(F,a)$ in $O(k)$ operations.
 Thus, for any $R\in \bet^n$, we can compute $D_1(F_\varnothing,R),\dots,D_k(F_\varnothing,R)$ in $O(kn)$ operations. \Cref{thm:ledgeloc} then tells us that

 where $x_i=D_i(F_\varnothing,R)+i-1$.
 Thus, we can compute $\LCS(R,W^{(x)})$ in $O(kn)$ operations.

 An $O(kn)$-time algorithm of a similar flavor was given by Tiskin~\cite{tiskin_2009}. \item We gave an algorithm to compute $\gamma_W$ from $W$ which relies on computing $s_1,\dots,s_k$ from the stationary distribution of the auxiliary frog dynamics.
 The set of all frog arrangements has size $k!$ and thus the auxiliary frog dynamics has $|\bet|\cdot k!$ states.